Simonetta Sommaruga: Leading Switzerland through times of COVID-19

 born in Zog.
 Professional pianist.
 He developed his career in the public sector, to include economics, environment, urban planning, health, justice, police, transportation, energy and communications.
 Traditionally, Federation President He is in charge of acting Swiss abroad.
 This position – which lasts for only one year – is characterized by the specificity of requiring the official to continue in the previous position.
 In this case, as Minister of Environment, Transport, Energy and Communications.
 This means two appointments at the same time and has huge ramifications.

 This is my second chance Simonetta Sumaruga To head Confederation.
 Unlike in 2015, this time – like other presidents – he has had to face and tackle extraordinary and unprecedented challenges.
-The federation needed it mainly in the country to maintain national government unity and manage the crisis, especially when medical supplies were blocked or when trains could no longer cross the border.
+The union basically needed it in the country to maintain national government unity and manage the crisis, especially when medical supplies were blocked or when trains could no longer cross the border.

 At the same time, she had to lead and mediate conflicts when there were internal differences, play an active role in communication when informing the public of urgent measures, and take to the streets to better understand the population thermometer: patients in hospitals, elderly people in their homes, CEOs of different companies.
 “Although there is little time to prepare and intense pressure to make decisions, the boss must also take responsibility when the going gets tough.To comment.